PistoiaHELM/HELMWebEditor/Readme.md

 - Run HELM Web Editor by loading this url from the browser: `http://SERVER/HELM2MonomerService/hwe/`

 ### 2. Install on IIS ###
+**Please note that the IIS package is out of date.
+We recommend using the TomCat instructions above which will give you the latest version.**

 - Download the [zip file](https://github.com/PistoiaHELM/HELMWebEditor/releases)
 - Unzip it and copy the *hwe* folder to this folder on IIS Server: `C:\inetpub\wwwroot\`
 - Run HELM Web Editor